vnkrtv/web-testing-tool/README.md

 ### Description
 Testing tool implemented on Django.
 Data storage is implemented in the DBMS MongoDB.
 Implemented system features:
-- adding users and new study subjects using Django admin panel as superuser
+- adding users and new study subjects using Django admin panel as superuser_only
 - separation of access rights for 2 groups - 'student' and 'lecturer'
 - adding tests and questions with images to them using the web interface as a user belonging to 'lecturer' group
 - adding questions from existing files